ngs-lang/ngs/readme.md

 # Contributing

+* Fork on GitHub
-Fork on GitHub, work on whatever you like, preferably from the top of [the todo](todo.txt), make a pull request (to "dev" branch).
+* Work on whatever you like, preferably something from the GitHub issues of this project
+* Make a pull request (to the `dev` branch).

 If the change is big or involves modifying the syntax, it's better to coordinate with Ilya before you start.

 # Planned Features